19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/{AOE} Area of Effect.md

 ### Measurement (Default)

 In a measurement system, a spell that "creates a 15 foot aura on a point you can see within range" creates a sphere with a 15 foot radius whose origin is the chosen point.
-Creatures within 15 feet are effect.
+Creatures and objects within 15 feet are effected.

 ### Gridded